 Carefully follow the instructions below.
-This will ensure safe installation into a masonry, UL127-listed manufactured fireplace or listed vent-free firebox.
+This will ensure safe installation.

-Minimum Clearances For Side Combustible Material, Side Wall and Ceiling
+Minimum Clearances For Side Combustible Material, Side Wall, and Ceiling

-A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4, Page 10.
+A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 8.

 Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3-1/2" from the wall.
-This combustible material must be 4" from the side of the fireplace cabinet (see Figure 4, Page 10).
+This combustible material must be 4" from the side of the fireplace opening (see Figure 8).